Skip to main content

 • onBodyEnter: Called when another object enters the sensor area.

-• other: The object that enters the sensor.
+• other: The object that entered the sensor.

-• sensorTag: The tag used to identify different sensors.
+• sensorTag: The sensor's label used to distinguish between different sensors.

 3. Creating a One-Way Platform